polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      Cleaned up rsc_SAPHana_S03_HDB00:0 on s03-db-0
     ```

-7. Switch to the **SUSE Hawk Status** page, and note that the **SAPHana** clustered resource is operational on both s03-db-0 and s03-db-1 with s03-db-1 as the primary
+7. Switch to the **SUSE Hawk Status** page, and note that the **SAPHana** clustered resource is operational on both s03-db-0 and s03-db-1 with s03-db-1 as the primary.

     ![The Resources tab shows that the SAPHana resource is now running.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image75.png "Resources tab")

-8. Switch to **SAP HANA Administration Console,** and on the **Overview** tab in the **Configuration and Monitoring** view, click the **System Replication Status** link
+8. Switch to **SAP HANA Administration Console,** and on the **Overview** tab in the **Configuration and Monitoring** view, click the **System Replication Status** link.

     ![On the SAP HANA Administration Console Overview tab, in the Configuration and Monitoring view, the System Replication Status link is selected.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image76.png "SAP HANA Administration Console, Overview tab ")

-9. From the System Replication tab, verify the replication status is active
+9. From the System Replication tab, verify the replication status is active.

     ![On the SAP HANA Administration Console Landscape tab, on the System Replication sub-tab, the replication status for the three listed hosts is active.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image77.png "SAP HANA Administration Console, Landscape tab")